 Life is full of uncertainty.
 For businesses, the risk to their information systems is a major concern.
 They face threats from inside and outside, as well as the possibility of ruinous mistakes and physical disasters.
 Managers need to understand cyber risk and keep it under control.

 "Cyber risk" means the possibility of harmful consequences resulting from failures in information systems.

 These consequences include financial loss and business interruption.
-They include low-tech mishaps such as fires and theft, but the most difficult and potentially expensive risks come from online threats.
+They have low-tech mishaps such as fires and theft, but online threats are the most challenging and potentially expensive risks.
 Risk management covers not only technical issues but policies and personal actions.